nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 4. To run "rainyDay.jar" on the command line, we have to do the following:
     1. Open the folder containing "rainyDay.jar" and click on the address bar <br>
        ![folderpath.png](images/UserGuide/folderpath.png)
-    2. Type the words "cmd" in the folder path in the address bar <br>
+    2. We will need to open rainyDay in your CLI.
+This can be done by typing the word ["cmd"](#glossary) in the folder path in the address bar as shown <br>
        ![cmd.png](images/UserGuide/cmd.png)
     3. Press Enter.
-Your Command Prompt should now be open in the folder containing "rainyDay.jar".
+Your Command Line should now be open in the folder containing "rainyDay.jar".
 5. Type `java -jar rainyDay.jar` and press Enter on your keyboard to start the application

 ## Features Overview